ellakoa/postcard-poem/content/home.md

 welcome: |
   Postcards
-  Lovely to send, even lovelier to receive or for just collecting and creating memories.
+  Lovely to send, even lovelier to receive
+  Wanting to share the joy of a place, a moment in time.
+  Or for just collecting and saving memories.
 ---